Film and Television

 What kind of student would this course suit?

 Our courses offer a combination of conceptual, historical and practical study.
-They would be particularly suitable for students who wish to develop a deep understanding of film, television and film-making skills through a rigorous and multifaceted degree.
+They are particularly suitable for students who wish to develop a deep understanding of film, television and film-making skills through a rigorous and multifaceted degree.

 How is this course taught and assessed?